Renumelb/Homework02/README.md

 Personal Finance FinTech is still a nascent industry with most startups predominantly operating in the North American market as depicted in the "Competitors" section in this case study.
 Also refer *[Digit's competitors.](https://craft.co/digitco/competitors)*

-__*Summary:*__
+__*Summary- Digit Co.
+Performance:*__

 Digit, as evidenced in this case study and summarised below, can be said to be successful in the domain of Personal Finance.

 - It has been listed in  Forbes 2021 top 50 Fintech companies.
 - It has received in excess of US$250M in funding so far from major venture capital funds.
 - In 2019, it was valued at approx. US$500M. *[Crunchbase](https://www.crunchbase.com/organization/digit-4)*.
-- Last but not the least, its product satisfies its stated financial purpose of encouraging micro savings- it has saved over US$1 Billion so far for its customers.
+- Last but not the least, its product meets its stated financial purpose of encouraging micro savings- it has saved over US$1 Billion so far for its customers.

 ## Trends

 In the last few years, this domain has seen rapid changes with European companies such as Numbrs (DE), Bankin’ (FR) and Money Dashboard (UK) offering more or less similar services.

-The growth of Digital banking, Open Banking, Data Analytics and Artificial Intelligence will accelerate the personal finance products that will be introduced in the years ahead.
+The growth of Digital banking, Open Banking, Data Analytics and Artificial Intelligence will accelerate the Personal Finance products that will be introduced in the years ahead.

 The process of digitalisation of financial transactions has also been steeply accelerated by Covid 19.
-Social distancing and lockdowns have forced the young and the old, globally, down the digital path making the growth in personal finance applications a "given".
+Social distancing and lockdowns have forced the young and the old, globally, down the digital path making the growth in Personal Finance applications a "given".

 Per John Ellmore, Director of KnowYourMoney.co.uk states that consequent to the impact of Covid 19 in UK:
 >* '57% of consumers now prefer to use online banking tools to manage their finances'*

-Based on the above, the key areas in the domain of personal finance that are expected to grow per *[finance-monthly.com](https://www.finance-monthly.com)* are:
+Based on the above, the key areas in the domain of Personal Finance that are expected to grow per *[finance-monthly.com](https://www.finance-monthly.com)* are:

 __1. Digital Banking__